saba-w/Battleship/README.md

 # Battleship
-Web page for a battleship game we developped for a project.
+Web page for a battleship game we developped for our end of year project.